mpdairy/elm-frontier/README.md

 ## Frontier Type Aliases

-These are type aliases for outgoing/incoming port declarations. `msg` should remain polymorphic in your declarations for optimum compatibility.
+These are type aliases for outgoing/incoming port declarations. `msg` should remain polymorphic in your ports for optimum compatibility.

 ### OutputPort
 ```